C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 *Learning outcome 3 - identify forms of collaborative participation in maps' archival descriptions*

 In the digital age, it is substantially easier to access maps than ever before.
 With the onset of large-scale digitization efforts at libraries and archives, maps have also become far more accessible due to their availability online.
 Digital libraries and repositories provide manifold cartographic sources.
-However, the number of openly accessible maps, the quality of digitisation, the technical features linked to the maps, as well as additional information provided for each map are highly disparate, **reflecting different purposes or conditions of creation of the archive**, means of funding, **or community investment**.
+However, the number of openly accessible maps, the quality of digitisation, the technical features linked to the maps, as well as additional information provided for each map are highly disparate, reflecting different purposes or conditions of creation of the archive, means of funding, or community investment.

 ### 1.a Interrogating the (digital) map archive
-Each online library has its advantages and disadvantages, **but this is highly dependent on the intended use of the resources one wishes to utilise** and the research question(s) being studied.
-For some projects, a simple map giving an overview of a certain region may already be sufficient; other projects may necessitate very large scale maps, including detailed information about the date of production, the publisher, etc. **In any case, the information provided by a map repository should allow historians to establish with certitude the provenance of the map and the available resources.**
+Each online library has its advantages and disadvantages, but this is highly dependent on the intended use of the resources one wishes to utilise and the research question(s) being studied.
+For some projects, a simple map giving an overview of a certain region may already be sufficient; other projects may necessitate very large scale maps, including detailed information about the date of production, the publisher, etc. In any case, the information provided by a map repository should allow historians to establish with certitude the provenance of the map and the available resources.

 The following list proposes a selection of online map libraries that can be interesting for historians.
 There are many more, but we can start exploring here: